+Should you take CLA supplements?
 It’s also possible to get CLA from supplements, but just like with most nutrients, CLA in supplement form won’t necessarily have the same health effects as CLA from natural, real foods.

 It’s possible that the types of CLA found in supplements are not the most effective types; whole foods are made of c9, t11 CLA, while many supplements are high in t10, c12 CLA.

 While CLA supplementation has shown some positive effects for managing risk and symptoms for some diseases, most might lack high levels of rumenic acid, which is the predominant form of CLA found in naturally occurring foods.
 This comprises approximately 90 percent of CLA found in ruminant meats and dairy products and the most biologically active forms (9,11 and 10,12 isomers).

 On the other hand, in many cases the CLA found in supplements is made by chemically altering linoleic acid from unhealthy vegetable oils.